zulip/zulip/docs/development/setup-vagrant.md

-When running Vagrant using a VM-based provider such as VirtualBox or VMWare Fusion, CPU and RAM resources must be explicitly allocated to the guest system (with LXC and other container-based Vagrant providers, explicit allocation is unnecessary and the settings described here are ignored).
+When running Vagrant using a VM-based provider such as VirtualBox or VMWare Fusion, CPU and RAM resources must be explicitly allocated to the guest system (with Docker and other container-based Vagrant providers, explicit allocation is unnecessary and the settings described here are ignored).